iamtheeel/sensorFusion/cv/running/README.md

 If you are running GPU or MPS, the inference, pre and postprocessing will be done with [Ultralitics](https://docs.ultralytics.com/modes/train/)

+However the assumption is we will want to run with the TPU, running on a desktop/laptop/server is mostly for debuging.

 If you are running on a TPU board the inference will be done with TensorFlow Lite, pre and postprocessing via [jveitchmichaelis' edgetpu-yolo](https://github.com/jveitchmichaelis/edgetpu-yolo)

 [Documentation on preparing and using the Corel Dev Board](https://coral.ai/docs/dev-board/get-started) is fairly compleate and easy to follow.
 I will present a distilled version with some notes.
-I was installing from a laptop running Deebian Linux
+I was installing from a laptop running Deebian Linux, and from OSX.

 <br>